 So, in regards to Mental Health Month, addict, here is what we want you to know about your co-occurring condition.

 Why Do Addiction and Mental Illness Often Occur Together?

 While it may not be clear what comes first – the addiction or the mental health problem – there are many reasons why these two conditions often occur together.

-- Self-medication.
-When you have an untreated mental illness, you may self-medicate with drugs and alcohol to numb the symptoms.
-For example, alcohol can help you feel more comfortable in social situations, while marijuana can block out pain from traumatic experiences.
+- Self-Medication.
+When you have an untreated mental illness, you may Self-Medicate with Drugs and Alcohol to numb the symptoms.
+For example, alcohol can help you feel more comfortable in social situations, while marijuana can block out the pain from traumatic experiences.

-- Genetics and environment.
-Interestingly, the same genetic and environmental factors that raise your risk for mental illness also raise the risk for addiction.
+- Genetics and Environment.
+Interestingly, the same genetic and environmental factors that raise your risk for mental illness also raise the risk of addiction.
 As an example, if you have a family history of mental illness and were raised in a home with abuse, you’re at a higher risk for a co-occurring disorder.

 If I’m Struggling with Addiction, Do I Have a Mental Health Problem?